Fulbert Youlou: Road to the vice-presidency

-Manouevres and political tensions
+Manoeuvres and political tensions

 During the territorial elections of March 1957, the leading colonists in the country united in the Union du Moyen-Congo (UMC) had effectively supported Youlou.
 In September 1957 they helped him to poach a representative of Niari, Georges Yambot, from the ranks of the GPES.
-The UDDIA thus achieved a majority in the Assembly, with 23 seats, which drove Opangault to the point of starting to kill all lari he could catch in Poto-Poto.
+The UDDIA thus achieved a majority in the Assembly, with 23 seats, which drove Opangault to the point of starting to kill all Lari he could catch in Poto-Poto.
 Youlou was appointed to the Vice-Presidency.
 The MSA expressed its outrage and threatened a general war in the country if he didn't get the dismissal of Yambot.
 The crisis reached its height when Yambot was abducted on 24 November 1957 in order to force him to resign from his seat in the Assembly.
 The Governor, Jean Soupault, managed to broach a compromise: Opangault was restored to the Vice-Presidency and the UDDIA retained its new majority in the Assembly.

 In January 1958, relations between the two parties worsened again after Youlou decided to organise UDDIA investigatory trips to the GPES fief of Dolisie.
 Clashes took place there between the socialists and Youlou's supporters, leading to at least two thousands deaths and several injuries.
 Paris, tired of all these clashes, ordered the two Congolese leaders to control their followers.

 In May 1958 Youlou further reinforced his position.
 On the 5th, the UDDIA's European deputy Christian Jayle was elected to the Presidency of the territorial Assembly.
 In addition, after the departure of Jean-Félix Tchicaya from the Rassemblement Démocratique Africain (the pan-African party of Félix Houphouët-Boigny) the UDDIA replaced the PPC as its affiliate in the Congo.
 Youlou's party thus gained the support of Paris and the goodwill of local authorities.